VUnit/vunit/docs/run/user_guide.rst

 Foreign Error Mechanisms
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you have some other error handling mechanism that doesn't stop on
+If you have some other error handling mechanism that doesn't stop on error you can still make a test fail as
-error you can still make a test fail using a simple check.
+long as you can provide the error state to the ``test_runner_cleanup`` procedure as a boolean value.

 .. code-block:: vhdl